Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter8.md

 ## Transferring a Table

 ### 1️⃣  First Way
-📌 In this way **ALL** articles from the original table are transferred to another table.
+📌 In this way **ALL** articles from the original table are transferred to another table (an existing or new Table).

 1. Start to **Open a table the First Way** (see <a href="#Open Table">How to to Open a Table</a>) => **Step 1 to 3**.
 2. At the bottom of the transaction part of the screen the Transfer button appears => **Pres Transfer**.